 "We all agreed this was an outstanding oil," Langstaff says.
 "You've got really great products," Langstaff said.
+"They products," Langstall said.
 "They are more expensive, but once you've tasted fresh New Zealand olive oil, you won't go back."